盛港 | செங்காங்

 Sengkang LRT (East Loop Outer) towards Sengkang via Compassvale (→)

 Sengkang LRT (East Loop Inner) towards Sengkang via Ranggung (←)

 Sengkang LRT (West Loop Outer) towards Sengkang via Renjong (←)

 Sengkang LRT station is overground with two platforms in an island platform arrangement, utilized alternatively by East and West loop services.
-Fixed, half-height barriers along the platform edge are installed for passenger safety, especially during peak hours when the small platform gets crowded.
 At each platform, East and West LRT services are staggered one after the other and operate throughout the day.

 From Platform 1, LRT Routes A and D head out to the Inner East Loop and Outer West Loop via Ranggung and Renjong respectively.

 Passenger Information Systems, which are LED displays located at each platform, displays the route of the next or current train and scrolls through messages, while an analog clock gives the time.
 They do not display expected train arrival times.
 Tactile flooring helps to guide the visually-handicapped from the platform to the station exits.
 Staircases and lifts connect both platforms to the station exits and connecting platforms.